 Bergen is another Norwegian city, winner of the title “European City of Culture” in 2000 but is known as the country’s cultural capital way before then.

 Children aged 6 to 16 must visit a school in Bergen where their education comes for free.
-This is a list with some of the best public high schools in Bergen.
+We understand that as a parent you will be looking for the best public high schools in Bergen to enrol your child in.
 Primary school for a year is a lot cheaper in Bergen and the difference is almost triple in terms of costs, compared to sending your kid to school in Oslo.
 You will spend around 43,057.50 kr a year in Bergen while in Oslo it would cost around 115,158.07 kr a year.

 Bergen is almost as expensive as Oslo in terms of costs of living.
 Prepare around 3900 GBP or 49 000 NOK a month to cover all expenses of a 4-member household.